 Selling a House or Flat

-The stages involved in selling a residential property vary according to the circumstances.
-However, below we have suggested some key stages:
+The stages involved in selling a house or flat (or any residential property) vary according to the circumstances.
+Below are some key stages:

 - Take your instructions and give you initial advice

 - Check with the Estate Agents the buyer’s ability to proceed and contact buyer’s solicitors